littlejo/killerkoda-labs/aya-dev/aya-first-maps/first-map/step1/text.md

 * You should see an error:
 > ERROR llvm: <unknown>:0:0: in function tracepoint_binary i32 (ptr): Looks like the BPF stack limit is exceeded.
 Please move large on stack variables into BPF per-cpu array map.
 For non-kernel uses, the stack can be increased using -mllvm -bpf-stack-size.
   * Why ?
+  * The memory stack for eBPF is limited to 512 bytes.
+In other words, the sum of all variables cannot exceed 512 bytes.

-* Solution: an eBPF Map
+* Solution: an eBPF Map can help you!